-His varied repertoire includes the works of the great baroque, classical, romantic, impressionist, modern and contemporary composers, including classical and popular Argentine music, as well as electronic music written by women composers.
+In Rochester, he also served on juries at various piano competitions and gave master classes at various music associations.
+Dr. Tolosa’s varied repertoire encompasses the works of the great Baroque, classical, romantic, impressionist, modern and contemporary composers, including Argentine classical and popular music, as well as electronic music written by women composers.

-With orchestra, he has performed the “Triple Concerto” and “The Emperor” by Beethoven, the concerti by Grieg, Mozart, Haydn and Handel among many others.
+With orchestras, he has performed Beethoven’s “Triple Concerto” and “The Emperor”, Grieg’s Piano Concerto and piano concerti by Mozart, Haydn and Handel among many others.

-In the city of Dallas (Texas) he formed the chamber music group “Dallas Chamber Players” with the Ukrainian violinist Inga Kroll and the American cellist Heather Montcrief with whom, in 2013, he recorded the CD “Greetings from Argentina”, which contains the “Four Seasons of Buenos Aires” by Astor Piazzolla and works for piano solo by Carlos Guastavino.
-This CD is for sale on the CD Baby site at www.GustavoTolosa.com site in electronic format or on CD.
+In the city of Dallas (Texas) he formed the chamber music group “Dallas Chamber Players” with the Ukrainian violinist Inga Kroll and the American cellist Heather Montcrief with whom, in 2013, he recorded the CD “Greetings from Argentina”, which contains the “Four Seasons in Buenos Aires” by Astor Piazzolla and works for piano solo by Carlos Guastavino.

-During his long career as a teacher, he has served as a professor in several universities such as Abilene Christian University, University of Redlands, University of Rochester, Brookhaven College and Northlake College among others.
+During his long career as a teacher, he has served as a professor at various universities such as Abilene Christian University, University of Redlands, University of Rochester, Brookhaven College and Northlake College among others.

-Dr. Tolosa has offered more than 700 concerts and master classes in Argentina, the United States, Spain, England, China, Singapore, Finland, Estonia, Latvia and Lithuania.
+Dr. Tolosa has given more than 700 concerts and master classes in Argentina, the United States, Spain, England, China, Singapore, Finland, Estonia, Latvia and Lithuania.

 He began his piano studies at the age of eight with Maestro Emilio Alessio, who guided the young pianist from the age of 8 to 22, at which point he received a scholarship to study in the United States.